 International flights:

-For international flights, the airlines that offer Basic Economy fares are less restrictive when it comes to carry-ons.
+For international flights, the airlines that offer Basic Economy fares are less restrictive regarding carry-ons.

 Spirit, Allegiant, and Frontier Airlines: